Tropical Storm Dorian Could Hit Puerto Rico As a Hurricane. Here’s the Latest Forecast

 Tropical Storm Dorian is strengthening as it moves westward towards the Caribbean, and could reach hurricane strength by early Thursday, possibly before hitting Puerto Rico.

 Tropical storm warnings have also been issued for Barbados, St. Lucia, St. Vincent and the Grenadines.
 Tropical storm watches have been issued for Dominica, Martinique and Grenada and its dependencies.
+A hurricane watch has been issued for St. Lucia.
 The NHC also issued a warning for mariners, swimmers and surfers, saying that swells triggered by the storm around the Lesser Antilles could cause “life-threatening surf and rip current conditions” by late Monday.

 Dorian will likely bring heavy rain and strong winds as it intensifies.
 Barbados, the Windward Islands and Dominica are expected to get at least two to four inches of rain, according to the NHC.
 Some parts of Barbados and the Windward Islands could see up to six inches of rain.